Exotic Bodies in Soviet Culture: The Caucasus, Empire, and Revolutionary Old Age

 While much has been written about official Soviet nationality policies toward non-Russian peoples, historians are still striving to understand how non-Russian groups shaped Soviet culture and informed subjectivities in the imperial center.
 While many Bolsheviks were from the Caucasus and the region was an important space for Soviet cultural production, it was also a cultural frontier used to construct a metropolitan, Russified understanding of Sovietness, which reduced non-Russian people into peripheral subjects, receivers of metropolitan progress and modernity.
 The figurative transformation of Kamo, the “bandit” Bolshevik, into a benign supercentenarian grandfather mirrored the transformation of an anti-imperial Bolshevik revolution into an imperial Soviet culture.

-Botakoz Kassymbekova is a postdoctoral fellow at Center for Metropolitan Studies at the Technical University of Berlin.
+Botakoz Kassymbekova is a postdoctoral fellow at the University of Basel.

 This research was funded in whole by the Wellcome Trust (209842/Z/17/Z).
 For the purpose of open access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.
 I would like to thank Bruce Grant, Daniel Goldberg, Susan Grant, Susanne Schattenberg, Martina Winkler, Meike Lehman for valuable comments on earlier drafts of this essay.